 “Reading is just part of our daily routine,” she adds, “so it’s nice that we just get to spend time with them.”

 Graham has about 300 books to go in the program.
 Laura Steffen already is looking beyond 1,000 books, as her boys take on new opportunities with reading.

 “I’m always putting books on hold that I think they’ll enjoy,” she says.
 “I’m just looking forward to keep on reading together.”

 In Elkhart Public Library’s “1,000” program, parents and children get incentives for every 100 books read.
 At the finish line, children completing the program will receive two books to take home.

 “Children need books of their own to have easy access to reading, and we are glad this program is one way to get those into their homes,” McLean says.
 “We make a big deal of their accomplishments. … I love making reading a fun and positive experience for families.”

 Nearly 150 children have started on their 1,000 books, and nearly one-third have completed the first 100.
-Families can sign up at any of the five Elkhart Public Library locations, and for record keeping, kids color in numbered train cars as they complete each book along the way.
+Families can sign up at any of the five Elkhart Public Library locations or on the form below and for record keeping, kids get to fill in stickers of friendly sea creatures in a booklet.

-“I hope to see more and more families participate and continue expanding the program,” McLean says, “by taking it to partnering organizations (such as Head Start and Triple-P Parenting) to reach families who might not be coming to the library right now.”
+“I hope to see more and more families participate and continue expanding the program,” McLean says, “by taking it to partnering organizations to reach families who might not be coming to the library right now.”